Michigan Golf

-Detroit's Metro Airport is well-served by some of the area's best golf courses
+Detroit's Metro Airport is well served by some of the area's best golf courses

-By Brandon Tucker,
+By Brandon Tucker, Managing Editor

 Business travelers are certain to have a layover at Detroit's Metro Airport eventually.
 There are numerous golf courses and driving ranges close enough that you can squeeze in a round without missing your connection, including Fox Hills, Eagle Crest and Taylor Meadows.

-(May 29, 2007) - The Motor City's economy has seen more fruitful days.
+The Motor City's economy has seen more fruitful days.
 But, despite Detroit's weakening force in the auto industry, Metro Airport in Wayne County remains the country's 10th-busiest, and the world's 19th.

 Along with Minneapolis, Metro serves as a major hub for Northwest Airlines, which serves many cities in North America, Europe and Asia.
 Once regarded by frequent fliers as one of the nation's worst airports, Metro's reputation has improved since the addition of the sleek new McNamara terminal in 2002.
 Interstate 94 is also riding smooth after the county rebuilt most of the stretch around the airport for the 2006 Super Bowl.